A Guide to Building a Home in Ohio

 Note that the expense of different materials isn’t always just their price tag.
 If materials require specialty application, more time to obtain or install, or even separate skilled professionals, your labor costs could also increase.

 If you sell your current home to fund the down payment for a new construction loan, where do you live in the meantime?
-A residential sale-leaseback has an answer for that.
+A sell and sty transaction has an answer for that.

-Truehold's sale-leaseback combines the sale of your house with a lease that switches you to renter status on closing day.
-Instead of funding your home construction through new debt, you’ll pay off your current mortgage and convert all of your equity to cash, all without needing to find a new place to live.
+Truehold's sell and stay transaction combines the sale of your house with a lease that switches you to renter status on closing day.
+Instead of funding your home construction through new debt, you’ll pay off your current mortgage and convert your equity to cash, all without needing to find a new place to live.

 Ready to find out more?
-Call us at (314) 353-9757 to ask about our Cincinnati sale-leaseback or Cleveland sale-leaseback.
-Then, one of our advisors will reach out to review the process, answer your questions, and see how Truehold's sale-leaseback can help you transition from your current house to a one-of-a-kind home of your dreams.
+Call us at (314) 353-9757 to learn more.
+Then, one of our representatives will reach out to review the process, answer your questions, and see how Truehold's sell and stay transaction can help you transition from your current house to a one-of-a-kind home of your dreams.

 Sources: